Welsh Mines Society

 excavated and consolidated by WMS members over twenty years ago.

-to bring their own lunch and be prepared for inclement weather.
+Members had to bring their own lunch and be prepared for inclement weather.

 David Roe produced a 24 page memorial booklet on the Red Dragon Mine